Skip to content

 super model list [OPTIONS]

-Options: - --backend: Filter by backend - --size: Filter by model size - --task: Filter by model task - --installed-only: Show only installed models - --format: Output format (table, json, yaml) - --verbose: Show detailed information
+Options: - --backend: Filter by backend (ollama, mlx, huggingface, lmstudio) - --size: Filter by size (tiny, small, medium, large) - --task: Filter by task (chat, code, reasoning, embedding) - --installed-only: Show only installed models (default: True) - --all: Show all available models - --verbose: Show detailed information

 Example: